Our advocacy work promotes the value of the arts and empowers the arts sector to make the case for the arts.

 Many of our Creative New Zealand whānau and teams advocate for the arts as part of their work.
 Our dedicated Advocacy team, guided by our Advocacy Strategy and our wider strategic direction, works towards four central advocacy pou (pillars).
 These are outlined below.

 - We run national advocacy campaigns that raise the profile and reach of the arts’ contribution to our lives.
 For example, see our Thankful for Art campaign and our Koinei aku kaingākau | That’s why vaccination campaign

 - We support and amplify research that demonstrates the value of arts, culture and creativity.
 Find out more about our New Zealanders and the Arts Ko Aotearoa me ōna Toi research

 - We work with media to profile and advocate for the arts.

-We encourage investment in arts and culture by engaging with annual plan, long term plan and other consultations.
+- We encourage investment in arts and culture by engaging with annual plan, long term plans and other consultations.
 See our news item Councils supporting arts and culture through their Long-term Plans and our submission to the review into the Future for Local Government

-We convene an independent group of sector leaders to advise and advance arts advocacy work at the national level.
+- We convene an independent group of sector leaders to advise and advance arts advocacy work at the national leve

 At the heart of our advocacy strategy is a commitment to working with allies to advance the case for the arts across community and society.
 Te Rōpū Mana Toi brings together artists, practitioners, managers and directors from around Aotearoa who have been identified as strong advocates for arts and culture across a wide range of artforms and kaupapa.